As an Amazon Associate I earn from qualifying purchases.

 - 1 (13.5-ounce) can of light coconut milk

-- 1 tablespoon granulated sugar or other sweetener
+- 1 tablespoon granulated sugar (or sweetner of choice)

 - Salt and pepper to taste